Dimi123456789/WorldEditPrivate/SE202425/Milestone3/MergedDocReviewLogBook.md

 Pattern 2 - João Nascimento 62896 - Agreed and well identified!

 Pattern 3 - Diogo Mateus 65379- You think well, that's a proxy indeed.
 Well done.

+**Use cases Reviews**:

+Dimitrios Use cases
+Review from João Rivera 62877: I feel like the saying the player binds the tool is incorrect as it is the system itself that binds it, the player simply selects which tool he wishes to be bound.

+Diogo Use cases
+Review from Gonçalo Cascais 60046: Everything seems fine, all use cases are clearly identified

+Goncalo use cases
+Review from Gonçalo Cascais 60046: Everything seems fine, all use cases are clearly identified

+Joao Nascimento use cases
+Diogo Mateus 65379: At the moment of this writing, you have the same Use Case that Rivera did "pos1".
+That's something you need to change, since he did it first.

+Joao Rivera Use cases
+Review from João Nascimento 62896 -> A nice and detailed description and a very nice graphic, these are very good use cases, good job!